Are you destined to become a radio host? Just before you say no or yes:

 10. Muster your temper

-Your temper is a bucking, raging bull that can easily go off the rails.
+Your temper is a bucking, raging bull that can easily go off the bullpen.

 Yeah, shows can go out of hand.
 A caller may say some unpleasant things.
-Guest may challenge your cool by walking out on you.
+A guest may challenge your cool by walking out on you.

 Radio shows are risky.